ansys/pymapdl/doc/source/examples/extended_examples/gui/executable.rst

 ================

 The :download:`gui.py <gui.py>` script launches a graphical app using PySide6.
-The preprocessing tab contains input fields for Poisson's ratio, Young modulus, beam length, and number of simulation points.
+The preprocessing tab contains input fields for Poisson's ratio, Young modulus, beam length, and number of simulation nodes.

 .. image:: base_app.png